Pedro-CAB/aed2122_trabalho1/README.md

-# Console App for Airway Company Information Management
+# Console App for Airway Company Information Management (Final Grade: 14.88/20.00)

 This project consisted on the development of a simple app for consulting and managing information about an air company.
 It allows a user to list flights from an origin or to a destination, see available seats, buy a ticket, set their luggage up and manage occuring flights and maintenance/cleaning services in vehicles.
 It was developed for the course of Algorithms and Data Structures in the 2nd year of the Informatics Engineering and Computation at FEUP.